-There would be direct impacts to benthic organisms, which would be buried or removed during dredging and wetland/open water disposal.
+There were direct impacts to benthic organisms, which could have been buried or removed during dredging and wetland/open water disposal.
 Excavation of sediments removes and buries benthic organisms, whereas placement of dredged material and structures smothers or buries benthic communities.
-Dredging and disposal activities may cause ecological damage to benthic organisms due to ecosystem physical disturbance, mobilization of sediment contaminants making them more bio-available, and increasing concentrations of suspended sediments (Montagna et al., 1998).
+Dredging and disposal activities may have caused ecological damage to benthic organisms due to ecosystem physical disturbance, mobilization of sediment contaminants making them more bio-available, and increasing concentrations of suspended sediments (Montagna et al., 1998).